 It was also deduced that the Nian was afraid of the color red, as on occasion, the children were playing outside, wearing red clothing and the Nian was scared off upon seeing the colors.
 After that realization, the villagers decided to hang red lanterns and red scrolls from their doors and windows, and for extra scare tactics, they started fireworks (surprisingly, most even today are also red in color!) with loud bangs to scare off Nian.
 Suffice to say, Nian never visited the village again.

 Chinese New Year, or Spring Festival, is the most important date in the Lunar calendar, and the most celebrated by the Chinese.
 The date varies from year to year, but is generally between January and February.
-This coming year, 2022, it will start on 1st February 2022, and ends on the 15th February 2022.
+This coming year, 2023, it will start on 22nd January 2023, and ends on the 1st February 2023.
 Each year is different and is named after an animal.
-So for 2022, we will be in the year of the Tiger.
+So for 2023, we will be in the year of the Rabbit.

 What happens for Chinese New Year?